 This little blackwork bunny is a permanent resident.
 She hangs on my studio wall, bringing back childhood memories.

-If you haven't tried blackwork before, she makes an ideal introduction to the technique.
+If you haven't tried blackwork before, she makes an ideal introduction to this simple needlework technique.
 Your only difficulty will be to work out where to display her once you have finished the stitching.
 Don't take too long deciding, as she won't take long to complete!